eva-tech/vlm-eden-dataset-etl/README.md

 ### Code Structure

-- Follow existing patterns in sync modules
-- Use `SyncBase` for database-based sync operations
-- Queries go in `queries/` directory
 - Tasks are defined in `tasks.py` and decorated with `@app.task`

-### Adding New Sync Types

-1. Create query module in `queries/`
-2. Create sync class in `sync/` inheriting from `SyncBase`
-3. Add task in `tasks.py`
-4. Update main sync task if needed
+- DICOM extraction logic is in `sync/dicom_pipeline.py`
+- SQL queries for study discovery are in `queries/chest_dicom_studies.py`
+- S3 upload logic is in `sync/s3_service.py`

 ## Troubleshooting